Ermin Bičakčić: International career

 Despite representing Germany at the under-18 level, Bičakčić decided to play for Bosnia and Herzegovina at the senior level.
 He was first part of the Bosnia and Herzegovina under-19 team.

 In August 2013, his request to change sports citizenship from German to Bosnian was approved by FIFA.
 Earlier that month, he received his first senior call up, for a friendly game against the United States, and debuted in that match on 14 August.

-On 10 September, in a 2014 FIFA World Cup qualifier against Slovakia, Bičakčić scored his first senior international goal.
+On 10 September, in a 2014 FIFA World Cup qualifier against Slovakia, he scored his first senior international goal.

-In June 2014, Bičakčić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+In June 2014, Bičakčić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first ever major competition.
 He made his tournament debut in the opening group tie against Argentina on 15 June.

 Personal life

 Bičakčić is a practising Muslim; together with international teammates Ermedin Demirović, Jusuf Gazibegović, Haris Tabaković, Nihad Mujakić, Haris Hajradinović, Dženis Burnić, Sead Kolašinac, Enver Kulašin, Nail Omerović, Benjamin Tahirović and Osman Hadžikić he visited a mosque in Ilidža during the national team's concentration.